 Call for Action

 With a burst of population, water demand has drastically increased ever since the 1970s.
-Pakistan’s capacity to store water in its reservoirs is only 30 days, which is only 10% of the total demand.
+In case of water shortages in Pakistan, the country’s capacity to store water in its reservoirs is only 30 days, which is only 10% of the total demand.
 India has a capacity of over 170 days, Egypt for 700 days, and the US for 900 days.
 Our government should focus on improvising irrigation techniques, especially for farmlands so water is not drastically wasted.

 Former Chief Justice of Pakistan Saqib Nisar took up a wonderful initiative to spread awareness of water security.
 We need more of our higher authorities to encourage people to save water and not use it in a profligate manner.
 It is also up to schools and teachers to spread awareness amongst children to use water economically.